 “Laura Whaley.
 My folks are out, and so’s my brother.
 I’m here with my friend Marti Ellis.
 We’re having a sleepover.
 Please send someone, right away!”

 “All right.
 Can you lock your bedroom door?
 Or move a heavy piece of furniture in front of it?”

 “Yes.
 I’ll lock it now.”

-Laura got out of bed and ran to the door, quietly closed it, and clicked the lock.
+Laura got out of bed, ran to the door, quietly closed it, and clicked the lock.
 Their house was old.
-Unlike the newer houses most of her friends lived in, there were real locks, sturdy locks, on the bedroom doors that required a key to unlock, and the doors were heavy, made from solid wood.
+Unlike the newer houses that most of her friends lived in, there were real locks, sturdy locks, on the bedroom doors that required a key to unlock, and the doors were heavy, made from solid wood.
 “Marti, quick!
 Go lock the hall door in Tim’s bedroom, and when you come back, lock the door on his side of our bathroom.”

 Laura picked up the phone.
 “Okay, the doors are locked.”

 “How many doors are there?”

 “Do you have something you can push in front of the doors, like a dresser or desk?”

 “No, everything’s either too big and heavy to move or is bolted to the walls or doesn’t weigh enough to keep anyone out.”